 Using Archive Manager (File Roller) from the Menu to unzip a zip file.

 Go to Menu, Accessories, Archive Manager, click Open and navigate to the archive file you want, then click Open again.

 The files will be displayed in the Archive Manager.

 Click Extract and direct them to the location you want them extracted to on the next window.

 A pop-up window will notify you that the extraction is done.

 If you click Show the Files, it will open the file manager to display their location.

 This distro is a heavily modified version of the XFCE desktop environment.
 However, being GNU/Linux based allows people the freedom to modify their system as they see fit.
 There are numerous desktop environments in GNU/Linux.
 Including but not limited to:

 If you desire to install another desktop environment, we cannot provide specific instructions on how to do this.
 There are far too many variables involved and much can go wrong.
 This kind of system modification is best left to experienced Linux users.
-The whole philosophy behind Linux Lite is to provide new users to Linux based operating systems an easy to use, functional desktop experience.
+The whole philosophy behind Linux Lite is to provide new users to a Linux based operating system, an easy to use, functional desktop experience.
 Our support time is better spent dedicated to helping existing Linux Lite users on the XFCE desktop.